zetanumbers/posts/myosotis.md

 unsafe impl<'a, T> Sync for JoinGuard<'a, T> {}
 ```

-There is also a way to forbid `JoinGuard` from moving into its thread
+There is also a way to forbid `JoinGuard` from moving into its thread if
-if we bound it by a different lifetime which is shorter than input
+we bound it by a different lifetime which is shorter than input closure's
-closure's lifetime.
-See prototyped `JoinGuardScoped` in leak-playground
+lifetime.
+See prototyped `thread::SendJoinGuard` in leak-playground
 [docs](https://zetanumbers.github.io/leak-playground/leak_playground/)
 and [repo](https://github.com/zetanumbers/leak-playground).
 There's no
 proposed `Leak` trait, so conditions are enforced manually.
 The doctest